Itahand/flunks-site/TOKEN_LIST_REGISTRATION.md

    - User must still initialize collection in their account
    - Wallet will prompt automatically when they receive first NFT

+### **Flow Wallet transfer fails: `invalid send nft identifier`**

+This error means Flow Wallet could not map your NFT to a registered Token List entry, so it refuses to build the send transaction.

+**Fix:** Register the collection (see steps above).
+Once the on-chain `NFTList` entry exists and indexes (usually <2 minutes), reconnect Flow Wallet and try the transfer again.

+If it still fails:
+- Re-run `node admin-scripts/register-token-list.js` to confirm `true`
+- Disconnect / reconnect Wallet, or clear extension cache
+- Ask the recipient to initialize their `SemesterZero` collection so the transfer succeeds

 ### **Images not loading?**

 - Verify URLs in contract are accessible: